ivan-pi/TOMS-Algorithm-675/README.md

 Original source code may be downloaded from [Netlib](http://www.netlib.org/toms/675.gz).

-This software is subject to the [ACM Software License Agreement](https://www.acm.org/publications/policies/software-copyright-notice).
+Use of this algorithm is subject to the [ACM Software License Agreement](https://www.acm.org/publications/policies/software-copyright-notice).